VoigtLab/npspec-webapp/README.md

 # metabs-webapp
 Webapp to display predicted spectral data for metabolites

+For simple deployment:
+- `unzip -j data/webapp-data.zip -d data`
-For simple deployment: `streamlit run Home.py`
+- `streamlit run Home.py`

 To deploy a website that can be accessed with https :